-&lt;sup>1 In cases which also involve a concern or an allegation of abuse against a staff member, see Part four of this guidance.
+In cases which also involve a concern or an allegation of abuse against a staff member, see Part four of this guidance.

-Taken from Keeping Children Safe in Education (June 2023), DfE, page 22
+Taken from Keeping Children Safe in Education (June 2024), DfE,

-&lt;sup>2 Early help means providing support as soon as a problem emerges at any point in a child's life.
+Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
 Chapter one of Working Together to Safeguard Children provides detailed guidance on the early help process.

-&lt;sup>3 Referrals should follow the process set out in the local threshold document and local protocol for assessment.
+Referrals should follow the process set out in the local threshold document and local protocol for assessment.
 Chapter one of Working Together to Safeguard Children.